Mindspace,18 - 20 York Place,

 - Describe and explain the key concepts of formalised peer support

 - Apply a range of theories and concepts in the peer support role

 - Develop relationships based on peer support principles

 Peer Support - as a result of the success of the above award, Mindspace now employs several Peer Support Workers who can help people in their personal recovery journey.
 These individuals may be at any stage in this journey who may have ambitions to return to work.

 Mindspace Recovery College offers other group training including Taking Control which is a CBT based therapy and many other beneficial learning experiences to people living with long-term and/or enduring mental health conditions, their carers, families and friends.
 On occasions we deliver this in conjunction with Partner organisations.

-Mindspace Recovery College also provides meaningful activities, the opportunity to try something new, and to identify and develop skills in a safe and creative environment.
+Mindspace Recovery College provides the opportunity to try something new and to identify and develop skills in a safe and creative environment.
 Positive experiences in the groups can help people to develop or regain their confidence and self-esteem.
 The groups help reduce isolation by allowing people to have a sense of belonging and providing opportunities to meet others.
 They also enable people to feel empowered to recognise and make choices, feel valued as individuals and more able to participate in and make a contribution to the wider community.